Prince Sultan Air Base: Facilities

 The air base resides at an elevation of 1651 ft above mean sea level.
-It has two runways designated 17L/R/35L/R with an asphalt surface measuring 4000 × 45 m.
+It has two runways designated 17L/R/35L/R, with an asphalt surface measuring 4000 × 45 m.

-The base currently uses hundreds of tents as temporary housing, though there are plans to have the tents replaced with trailers and more permanent structures.
+The base currently uses hundreds of tents for temporary housing, though there are plans to replace them with trailers and more permanent structures.

-The US Air Force 378th Expeditionary Civil Engineer Squadron is responsible for pest management on the base.
+The US Air Force 378th Expeditionary Civil Engineer Squadronis responsible for pest management on the base.